IRTakan/Credit-Risk-Classification/README.md

 - The results: Using a bulleted list, describing the accuracy score, the precision score, and recall score of the machine learning model.

 - A summary: Summarized the results from the machine learning model.
 Included my justification for recommending the model for use by the company.

+# Overview of the Analysis

+Lending_data.csv was used to build a machine-learning model that evaluates borrowers and identifies their creditworthiness.
+These are the factors that were considered in the analysis:

+- The size of the loan.
+- Interest rate.
+- Borrower's Income.
+- Debt to income ratio.
+- Number of accounts the borrower held.
+- Derogatory marks against the borrower.
+- Total debt.

+The dataset of 77,536 data points was split into training and testing sets.
+The training set was used to build an initial logistic regression model (Logistic Regression Model 1) using the LogisticRegression module from scikit-learn.
+Logistic Regression Model 1 was then applied to the testing dataset.
+The purpose of the model was to determine whether a loan to the borrower in the testing set would be low- or high-risk and results are summarized below.

+Two different Logistic Regression models were created by using the original data set and randomy over resampled data set (to get rid of the imbalances).
+In the end, their results -which was gathered with scikit-learn library- were compared.
+The resampled data was used to build a new logistic regression model (Logistic Regression Model 2).
+The purpose of Logistic Regression Model 2 was to determine whether a loan to the borrower in the testing set would be low- or high-risk.

+--Results--

+Logistic Regression Model 1:

+- Accuracy: 0.99.
+- Precision: For healthy loans the precision is 1.00, for high-risk loans the precision is 0.85.
+- Recall: For healthy loans the recall score is 0.99, for high-risk loans the recall score is 0.91.

+Logistic Regression Model 2:

+- Accuracy: 0.995.
+- Precision: For healthy loans the precision is 0.99, for high-risk loans the precision is 0.99.
+- Recall: For healthy loans the recall score is 0.99, for high-risk loans the recall score is 0.99.

+--Summary--